Mengsha-Li/gcphackathon_superace/README.md

 Our team used Double-Lasso Regression for the analysis because it's a powerful algorithm to explore **causality** in the presence of a high number of controls (http://economics.mit.edu/files/7610).

 One thing we did that is very important here is we controled how we transform the data.
-For example, we put a log on the population number when regressing against black killing rate.
+For example, we put a log on the population number when regressing against black killing rate to adjust the distribution.
 The other thing is that we used **bootstrap** method to produce a 95% **confidence interval**

 From 1st stage of lasso regression, poverty of each race, such as black and hispanic, can be strongly explained by variables like education, gender ratio and employment rate.
-From 2nd stage of lasso regression, we keep 79 variables and have a strong R-square value of 0.18 (the average of multiple models).
-The bootstrap methods shows there is significant effect from the education, unemployment on number of killings for each race.
+From 2nd stage of lasso regression, we kept 33 variables and have a strong R-square value of **0.18** (the average of multiple model results).
+The bootstrap methods shows there is significant effect from the poverty rate, education, unemployment on number of killings for each race.

+For more details, see the deck included.